-- 1 cup Sugar
+- 1 cup sugar

-- 1/4 cup Apple Cider
+- 1/4 cup apple cider

-- Juice of 1/2 Lemon
+- Juice of 1/2 lemon

-- 1 stick Unsalted Butter (cut into tablespoon-sized pieces)
+- 1 stick unsalted butter (cut into tablespoon-sized pieces)

-- 2 cups Mascarpone
+- 2 cups mascarpone

-- Preheat oven to 425F.
+- Preheat oven to 425ºF.

-- In a 10-in cast iron skillet, combine the sugar, apple cider, lemon juice, and seeds from the vanilla bean pod over high heat.
+- In a 10-inch cast iron skillet, combine the sugar, apple cider, lemon juice, and seeds from the vanilla bean pod over high heat.
 Bring to a boil, and use a damp pastry brush to brush down sides if necessary.
 After about 6 to 7 minutes it will become a light brown color.
 Stir gently to promote even cooking, and allow it too cook until it becomes a deeper amber color.

-- Remove the pan from the heat, and add the butter, two tablespoons at a time, stirring in to incorporate as the mixture bubbles.
+Remove the pan from the heat, and add the butter, two tablespoons at a time, stirring in to incorporate as the mixture bubbles.
 When it has all been incorporated, stir in the salt to incorporate.

-Arrange the apple pieces, rounded side down in the pan.
+- Arrange the apple pieces, rounded side down in the pan.
 Return the pan to the heat and cook over medium for another 20 minutes.
 Remove from heat.